Benitorax/ocproject5/README.md

 # Project as part of OpenClassrooms training

 The project is developed with PHP and without any existing framework.
-However, I developed a tiny one for the project that I explained in detail [below](https://github.com/Benitorax/ocproject5#framework).
+However, I developed a tiny one for the project that I explained in detail at the [end of the page](#about-the-framework).

 It's a blog where administrators can:
 - publish, edit and delete posts.